sgaliamov/lazy-vim/readme.md

 ## Setup

-1. setup jj for esc
+1. expand selection.
+1. comment code.
 1. format in lua.
 1. refactoring in lua.
 1. rust lsp for terminal.